Skip to main content

 });

-Each question is saved to the database with its subcategory, model used, and full provenance — creating a queryable record of every computationally generated prompt.
+Each question is saved to the database with its subcategory, model used, and full provenance: a queryable record of every computationally generated prompt.

 2. Synthesizing Student Reflections

-What happens: After completing 4 reflection rounds, the LLM reorganizes all the student's writing into a structured synthesis — a marginally syncophatic "mentor letter" highlighting patterns, tensions, and narrative threads specific to the deep dive category.
+After completing 4 reflection rounds, the LLM reorganizes all the student's writing into a structured synthesis: a mildly sycophantic mentor letter highlighting patterns, tensions, and narrative threads specific to the deep dive category.
+The tone is a known artifact of how these models are trained.
+Students are encouraged to read it as one.

 How it's constrained:

-- AI receives only the student's own words (their 4 rounds of reflections) and topic text
+• AI receives only the student's own words, their 4 rounds of reflections plus topic text

-- Output is pure markdown (not JSON-constrained), formatted as narrative feedback
+• Output is pure markdown, formatted as narrative feedback

-- Zero new content is added — only reorganization and pattern recognition
+• Zero new content is added: only reorganization and pattern recognition (still working on this)

-- Synthesis is explicitly framed as computational reorganization, not expert judgment
+• Synthesis is framed as computational reorganization, not expert judgment

 Technical pattern: